-Greek Chicken Souvlaki are an easy yet impressive main dish.
-With a side of creamy tzatziki, they’re the perfect meal from the grill.
+Greek Chicken Souvlaki with Rice is an easy yet impressive main dish.
+With a side of creamy tzatziki, it’s the perfect meal from the grill.

-This is, hands down, the recipe that I make the most often.
-Greek Chicken Souvlaki is a great dinner on the grill, and it’s impressive enough for guests.
+This is, hands down, the chicken recipe that I make the most often.
+Greek Chicken Souvlaki with Rice is a great dinner on the grill, and it’s impressive enough for guests.

 Jump to: